ledinhphuong/webrtc-ios/README.md

   - In order to build the webrtc, please see the instruction at http://ninjanetic.com/how-to-get-started-with-webrtc-and-ios-without-wasting-10-hours-of-your-life/.
   - Report new webrtc issues at https://code.google.com/p/webrtc/issues/list

-I ues webrtc r8144 in this sample project.
+I use webrtc r8144 in this sample project.